Tomorrow Sleep vs. Layla

-Sinkage and motion transfer depend on which firmness setting you configure the Layla to.
+Sinkage and motion transfer depend on which firmness level you prefer.
 As sinkage is largely weight dependant, Andrew sunk down more on the softer side than I did, but this is something he enjoys as he prefers the feeling of his body being contoured in foam which helps support his back and shoulders as well.

-A firm setting of the mattress causes less sinkage and the edge support is also better on the firm setting than the soft for the same reason.
+A firm side of the mattress causes less sinkage and the edge support is also better on the firm side than on the soft for the same reason.
 The Layla has a good edge support and Andrew did not compress or sink down to the foundation as it often happens with other memory foam mattresses.

-When it comes to motion transfer, the Layla causes less motion transfer than the hybrid Tomorrow Sleep mattress.
-In fact, motion transfer with the Layla is very minimal on the soft side as well compared to the firm which is a great benefit for couples.
+When it comes to motion transfer, it is almost non-existent with Layla both on its soft side as well as on the firm side, which is a great benefit for couples.

 Smell / Off-Gassing

 The Layla releases a minimal amount of smell upon opening of the box, which is quite surprising given the fact that it is an all-foam mattress.
 All the smell that is present dissipates within a few hours.

 - 120-night sleep trial